founddrama/infinite-notes/content/characters/Orin.md

   * and what was his motivation for leaking it to him?
 * and which also suggests: that M. DuPlessis' copy of the The Entertainment leaked to "outside" during [Gately's](/characters/Don_Gately) botched robbery

+AND/BUT: does this perhaps suggest that Orin has more to do with The Entertainment than appears?
+Could he be the one mailing them around to people?

+<h3>(Pen?)ultimate Fate</h3>

+Orin in a huge glass tumbler surrounded by Luria P.--- and (someone else?) (pp. 971-972)